CBIIT/bento-docs/installation/installing-bento-on-your-local-machine.md

 NOTE: this folder MUST be located within the bento-local folder BACKEND_SOURCE_FOLDER=<value>  set to your local copy of the backend code
+NOTE: this folder MUST be located within the bento-local folder BENTO_DATA_MODEL=<value>  set to your local copy of the bento data model. used only by the bento-dataloader
 NOTE: this folder MUST be located within the bento-local folder NEO4J_USER=<value>  the user name to set for Neo4j NEO4J_PASS=<value>  the password to set for Neo4j
 ```

-Note that the location of the FRONTEND_SOURCE_FOLDER and BackEND_SOURCE_FOLDER is important.
+Note that the location of the FRONTEND_SOURCE_FOLDER, BACKEND_SOURCE_FOLDER, and BENTO_DATA_MODEL is important.
 The bento-local scripts will only have access to files located within the root of your bento-local checkout.

 ### Run the Bento-local Environment